michaellihs/michaellihs.github.io/_posts/2020-05-07-q-and-a-terraform-pipelines.markdown

 categories: meetup
 ---

 Today, I had the pleasure of being the speaker for my very first ThoughtWorks meetup.
 The topic was "[Getting started with Terraform Pipelines](https://www.meetup.com/de-DE/devops-stuttgart/events/270362303/)" and due to the current (Corona) situation it was an online-only event.
+You can find the slides here: [https://github.com/michaellihs/meetup-2020-05-07-terraform-pipelines/blob/master/presentation.pdf](https://github.com/michaellihs/meetup-2020-05-07-terraform-pipelines/blob/master/presentation.pdf)

 This post is a (curated) summary of the questions and answers that were written in the chat, since I think they contain a lot of things to be learned about Terraform and infrastructure as code.

 **Will you be doomed if state gets somehow lost?
 Can you recover from a state loss?**
 * you should store your state in a high durability place, such as S3